yjmd2222/automatic-attendance/README.md

 For educational purposes only

 # Requirements
-Windows 10 or higher.
-If you want to use it as is, Windows 11 with default settings in Korean.
+Any OS should work, but only tested on Windows 11

 Run below in a Python 3 environment, 3.11.3 recommended.

 `pip install -r requirements.txt`

-Install the Chrome extension [Screen QR Reader](https://chrome.google.com/webstore/detail/screen-qr-reader/ekoaehpknadfoaolagjfdefeopkhfhln), and pin it to the browser.
+Install the Chrome extension [Screen QR Reader](https://chrome.google.com/webstore/detail/screen-qr-reader/ekoaehpknadfoaolagjfdefeopkhfhln).

 Install Zoom.

 Fill out the template `info-template.py` with your Gmail information or modify to match your email provider configuration.
 Rename the file to `info.py`

 Enter a Zoom conference.

-Customizing search images is most likely required for your own PC: Replace the images with those found on your screen. `win + shift + s` is a shortcut that allows you to capture a portion of the screen.

 # Run
 `python main.py`